| Gauntlet: Dark Legacy Online Strategy

 cause your character to stand in place unless you are engaging

 strafe or using the double joystick control scheme.
+Strong Shot - The strong shot is

 the old level one turbo attack from Gauntlet Legends.
 It is